 When Friday means troubles

 Picture this: your week is moving along nicely when all of a sudden, the CNC machines in your shop start to produce components that don’t meet the necessary specifications.
-Straight away, you start to wonder, what’s going on?
-What causes the machines to malfunction, where is the error?
-The same questions asked Ryan when he entered his workshop on Friday morning, only to find out there are many problems to fix before the weekend starts.
+Straight away, you begin to wonder, what’s going on?
+What causes the machines to malfunction?
+Where is the error?
+The same questions were asked Ryan when he entered his workshop on Friday morning, only to find many problems to fix before the weekend started.

 Perhaps the most common cause of CNC machining problems is poor programming.
 The programming of the computer software directly controls the machine and impacts the outcome.
 Therefore, incorrect programming leads to product errors.
-These issues can be difficult to diagnose, particularly for inexperienced operators.
+Unfortunately, these issues can be challenging to diagnose, particularly for inexperienced operators.

 To avoid such problems, you make sure to have an experienced programmer oversee operations and comprehensively train new employees.

 “When my partner and I started our company, we wanted to be the best.
-We didn’t start by buying bargain equipment or hiring the cheapest workforce.
-We focused on buying the best equipment and investing in the top people because we felt that to reach the level we wanted, we couldn’t afford to.” – says Ryan.
+So we didn’t start by buying bargain equipment or hiring the cheapest workforce.
+Instead, we focused on buying the best equipment and investing in the top people because we felt that to reach the level we wanted, we couldn’t afford to.” – says Ryan.

 “It is all very well, but you must have skilled workers to do it,” – comments Ryan.
 “I am tired of showing them what to do all the time,” he adds.

 “Manufacturing businesses need skilled workers, and at first, we didn’t have any mechanisms in place for transferring knowledge from retiring employees.
-There is a smaller pool of talent available now, which is quite alarming (…) every time we hired a new worker, we faced the same issue: the lack of an in-company database.
+There is a smaller pool of talent available now, which is alarming (…) every time we hire a new worker, we face the same issue: the lack of an in-company database.
 I spent long hours showing them the ropes, so they learned the basics, and after some time, they were gone.
 And we were back to square one”.